Updated for Synergist version 12.5

 When you invoice a job you will need to know which costs are being covered by this invoice.
 This is crucial financial information since your profit is defined as the amount you bill less the costs of the sale.
 For most users of Synergist it is adequate to simply "tick off" all costs currently on the job at the point an invoice is raised.
 This can be done automatically by having "auto tick-off" set in company parameters.
 However, if you are invoicing for specific costs (e.g. artwork only), or part invoicing for costs that have incurred up to a certain date, you might want to do this manually.

 This screen shows all the costs that have been allocated (ticked off) against this invoice.
-To see materials or purchases click the appropriate radio button.
+To see materials or purchases click the appropriate button at the top of the list.
 If you wish to amend the tick off, simply click to change and tick what you wish to amend.

 It is possible to print an invoice backing sheet from this page of your invoice, if you have a backing sheet layout installed.